ReconCycle/raspberry_reconcycle_init/README.md

 This repository contains the shell scripts and files required to automatically set up the Raspberry for the Reconcycle project.

+In future work, this will be changed to docker-compose!

 ## System presetup

 Preparing the new Raspberry for further work: